shivanirathore24/Social-Media-Website/docs/DOCUMENT.md

    mkdir config
    ```

-### 2: Setup Express Server
+### 2: Install Express and Setup Express Server

-1. Install express server, then node_modules folder will be created.
+1. Install express server; then node_modules folder will be created; verify either installed or not: check package.json file --> in dependencies you will find 'express' with verson .
    ```bash
    npm install express
    ```